rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at virtual.threads.playground/in.rcard.virtual.threads.GitHubApp$FindGitHubUserConcurrentService.lambda$findGitHubUser$0(GitHubApp.java:112)
 ```

 We should start to understand the problem with plain-old concurrency.
-The exception is thrown, but the `findRepositories` method is still started and executed till completion.
-This is a problem because we're wasting resources.
-We call such a situation as a thread leak.
+The exception is thrown, but the `findRepositories` method is still started and executed till completion, which is a problem because we need to spend our resources wisely.
+We call such a situation a thread leak.
 However, it can be worse.
-Imagine for example that the thread running the `ExecutorService` throws an exception after submitting the two computation.
+Imagine, for example, that the thread running the `ExecutorService` throws an exception after submitting the two computations.
 Here is the code:

 ```java
 @Override